vrtkarim/flutter_audio_tagger/README.md

 ## File Output

-When editing metadata, the plugin creates a new audio file in the device's Downloads folder (`/storage/emulated/0/Download/`) with the same name plus an "_edited" suffix:
+When editing metadata, the plugin returns `AudioFileData` containing the processed audio file as bytes.
+You can save this data to any location:

-- Original: `/storage/music/song.mp3`
+- **AudioFileData.musicData**: The complete audio file as Uint8List
+- **AudioFileData.fileExtension**: Original file extension (mp3, flac, ogg, etc.)

+Example output locations:
-- Edited: `/storage/emulated/0/Download/song_edited.mp3`
+- Downloads: `/storage/emulated/0/Download/song_edited.mp3`

-This preserves your original files while providing the edited versions in an easily accessible location.
+- Custom path: `/storage/music/edited/new_song.mp3`

+This gives you full control over where and how to save the edited files.

 ## Platform Support